Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 The Watchman Group has been in business since 2004.
 The firm is principally owned by Mark Robinson, president and chief investment officer (CIO).

-The Watchman Group's financial planning services include retirement planning, income planning and tax planning.
-In addition, it may collaborate with its network of partners to provide services such as estate planning, tax preparation and life and disability insurance.
+The Watchman Group's offers investment management, financial planning, tax analysis and strategy, as well as family office services.
 The firm manages portfolios on a discretionary basis, and its portfolios are customized to meet each client's needs, objectives and risk tolerance.

 Strategic Financial Planning

 The small advisory staff at this firm holds a number of certifications.
-These include three certified financial planners (CFPs), one certified public accountant (CPA) and one personal financial specialist (PFS).
+These include four Certified Financial Planners™ (CFPs®) and one certified public accountant/personal financial specialist (CPA/PFS).

 Strategic Financial Planning Background